Last updated on September 13th, 2022

 About 10 years ago, I was working in a local elementary school when an aide brought in this Amish Broccoli Cauliflower Salad.
 I really have no idea what makes this Amish since it seems similar to every other broccoli salad recipe I see, but we live right in the heart of Amish country so I’m just going to trust her.

-It’s raw broccoli and cauliflower salad that tastes even better if it’s been sitting in the fridge for a couple hours (or even overnight!).
+It’s raw broccoli and cauliflower salad that tastes even better if it’s been sitting in the fridge for a couple of hours (or even overnight!).
+This keto broccoli and cauliflower salad is a tasty low carb side dish that is full of flavor.

 How to Make Broccoli Cauliflower Salad Low Carb Recipe